 Feeling guilty is a decision we make based on what we believe about our worth.
 And these are the results:

-- Answers remain out of our reach because guilt keeps us focused on what’s wrong.
+- Answers remain out of our reach, because guilt keeps us focused on what’s wrong.

 - Instead of making us better, guilt makes us weaker, especially in our ability to say No to whatever we’ve been focusing on.

-- The more guilt we feel, the more likely we are to repeat what we’re feeling guilty about – and feeling guilty long enough buys us the excuse we need.
+- The more guilt we feel, the more likely we are to repeat what we’re feeling guilty about, and feeling guilty long enough buys us the excuse we need.

-And each time we affirm our intrinsic worth and deservability, we prove that it’s the lack of guilt that makes us better!
+And each time we affirm our intrinsic worth and our deservability, we prove that it’s the lack of guilt that makes us better!